alexbraga/parking-control/README.md

 # Go to the application root folder
 $ cd parking-control/

-# Install the dependencies
+# Install the dependencies and build the application
-$ mvn dependency:resolve
+$ mvn install

-# Compile and run the application
+# Run the application
 $ mvn spring-boot:run
 ```